Tyson Evans Art Scholarship

 Original works on exhibition

-• show understanding and exploration of chosen media
+• understanding and exploration of chosen media

 • evidence of research and conceptual development